JONNYM1985/JonJon.github.io/README.md

 </div>

 <div class="tagline">
-"Welcome to the party, we don't want it to end."
+"Welcome to the party — we don't want it to end."
 </div>

 <a class="join"